 We manage our liabilities and our investment portfolios to provide and maintain sufficient liquidity to meet anticipated withdrawal and surrender demands, payments of policy benefits and requests to pledge collateral in relation to derivative contracts with financial and other institutions and have also entered into overdraft facilities to increase our liquidity.
 A certain portion of our assets, however, such as real estate, loans and privately placed securities, are generally illiquid.
 If we are required to pay significant amounts of cash on short notice, for example due to unanticipated withdrawal or surrender activity or a catastrophic event such as a pandemic, we could exhaust our liquid assets and overdraft facilities and be forced to liquidate other assets, possibly on unfavorable terms.
 In addition, turmoil in financial markets could lead to a liquidity crisis in which we are unable to dispose of our otherwise liquid assets on favorable terms or at all.
 If we are forced to dispose of assets on unfavorable terms or are unable to dispose of assets, it could have an adverse effect on our financial condition and results of operations.

-1. Differences between future claims and benefits and the actuarial assumptions used in pricing
+1. Difference between future claims and benefits and the actuarial assumptions used in pricing

-Our earnings depend significantly upon the extent to which actual claims and benefits experience is consistent with the assumptions used in pricing our products and determining the amount of policy reserves.
+Our earnings depend significantly on the deviation of the basic rate used to set premiums and determine the amount of policy reserves from the actual payment of claims and benefits.
 Assumptions include future mortality rates, investment returns and expenses related to our business.
 Actual mortality rates that are higher, investment returns that are lower or expenses that exceed those projected could have a material adverse effect on our financial condition and results of operations.
 Any revisions to the standard mortality table or the standard prospective yield would affect the determination of actuarial assumptions, and as a result, they would also affect our financial condition and results of operations.
 The assumptions used in pricing products that insure non-traditional risks, including "third sector" insurance products (a term used in Japan to refer to products such as medical insurance, cancer insurance and nursing care insurance products) with respect to which we have increased our sales efforts in recent years, involve an added degree of uncertainty, as they are often based on limited experience when compared to assumptions used for life insurance and annuity products covering traditional risks.

 We re-estimate our policy reserves periodically and, as necessary, record changes in our policy reserves as expenses or revenues.
 To the extent that actual claims results are less favorable than the assumptions originally used, or if changing circumstances require us to modify our underlying assumptions, we could be required to increase our policy reserves.
 Such an increase, if significant, could have a material adverse effect on our financial condition and results of operations.